The Sundowners (1960 film): Production

-Fred Zinnemann decided to make the film at the suggestion of Dorothy Hammerstein, Australian-born second wife of Oscar Hammerstein II.
-She intended to send him a copy of the novel The Shiralee (later filmed with Peter Finch), but accidentally sent a copy of The Sundowners instead.
+Fred Zinnemann decided to make the film at the suggestion of Dorothy Hammerstein, the Australian-born, second wife of Oscar Hammerstein II.
+She intended to send him a copy of the novel The Shiralee (later filmed with Peter Finch), but accidentally sent a copy of The Sundowners.
 He immediately bought the screen rights and decided to produce it himself.
-According to Zinnemann's autography, Aaron Spelling was originally signed to write the screenplay, but was replaced by Isobel Lennart; another source says the screenplay was mostly written by Jon Cleary, in spite of Lennart's screen credit.
+According to Zinnemann's autobiography, Aaron Spelling was signed to write the screenplay, but was replaced by Isobel Lennart; another source states the screenplay was mostly written by Jon Cleary in spite of Lennart's screen credit.
 The ending of the film was a tribute to John Huston's The Treasure of the Sierra Madre.
 Gary Cooper was hired to play Paddy Carmody, but had to leave due to poor health.
-He was replaced by Robert Mitchum, who agreed to work on the film for a chance to appear opposite Deborah Kerr, with whom he had become good friends while making Heaven Knows, Mr. Allison together.
-He also agreed to give her top billing, joking to the production team that they could "design a twenty-four-foot sign of me bowing to her if you like".
+He was replaced by Robert Mitchum, who agreed to work on the film for a chance to appear with Deborah Kerr, with whom he had become good friends while making Heaven Knows, Mr. Allison.
+He also agreed to give her top billing, joking to the production team that they could "design a 24-foot sign of me bowing to her if you like".
 Michael Anderson, Jr. was imported from England to play their son.

-Zinnemann was determined to film The Sundowners on location and vetoed Jack L. Warner's plan to shoot in Arizona or near Dallas, Texas, to save money.
-Interiors were shot at Associated British Pictures Corp.
-Elstree Studios in England; exteriors were shot in Australia at Cooma, Nimmitabel, and Jindabyne of New South Wales and in Port Augusta, Whyalla, Quorn, Iron Knob, Hawker and Carriewerloo in South Australia.
-The "for-sale" property in the film was actually called "Hiawatha" and was on the Snowy River just north of Old Jindabyne (now under the waters of Lake Jindabyne).
+Zinnemann was determined to film The Sundowners on location and vetoed Jack L. Warner's plan to shoot in Arizona or near Dallas, Texas to save money.
+Interiors were shot at Associated British Picture Corporation Elstree Studios in England; exteriors were shot in Australia in Carriewerloo, Cooma, Hawker, Iron Knob, Jindabyne, Nimmitabel, Port Augusta, Quorn, and Whyalla.
+The "for-sale" property in the film was called Hiawatha and was on the Snowy River, just north of Old Jindabyne (now under the waters of Lake Jindabyne).

+It was part of a "mini boom" of foreign productions in Australia in the late 1950s.
 Filming began in 1959.
 Zinnemann spent 12 weeks filming scenery and sheep droving before the cast arrived in October.
 The weather made location filming difficult, fluctuating from hot and humid to cold and rainy.
 This delayed production by several weeks and caused some irritation among the cast and crew.
 Mitchum was often harassed by fans and eventually moved onto a boat to avoid them.
 Filming wrapped on 17 December 1959.
 A number of Australian actors appeared in the supporting cast.

 Ray Austin was the stunt coordinator.
-Nicolas Roeg, who would later direct films such as Walkabout, was a second unit camera operator.
+Nicolas Roeg, who later directed films such as Walkabout, was a second unit camera operator.